 So, Azure Privileged Identity Management is the right answer.

-Option b is incorrect since Azure security center is just a unified infrastructure security management system in Azure.
+Option 2 is incorrect since the Azure Security Center is just a unified infrastructure security management system in Azure.

 Describe the purpose of the Trust Center

 Describe the purpose of the Azure compliance documentation

 Describe the purpose of Azure Sovereign Regions (Azure Government cloud services and Azure China cloud services)

 Describe Azure Cost Management and Service Level Agreements (10-15%)

 Identify factors that can affect costs (resource types, services, locations, ingress, and egress traffic)